KushGuptaRH/MOVEit-Response/README.md

 ### Created as a proof of concept to show how Ansible can automate tasks to help mitigate and analyze Windows MOVEit servers

- - **SHOULD NOT BE RUN** without prior validation, testing, reading, and testing through the playbook.
+ - **SHOULD NOT BE RUN** without prior validation, testing, reading, and testing through the playbook/collections.
 - Testing is currently happening on a MOVEit server thanks to [Emergent, LLC](https://www.emergent360.com/).
 - MOVEit is software and a registered trademark of Progress Software Corporation.
 - An extensive timeline can be found [here](https://www.cybersecuritydive.com/news/moveit-breach-timeline/687417/) if all this sounds new